-Staff who we spoke with on reception were aware of their responsibility to respect people's diversity and human rights.
-We saw examples of this in the way the reception area was set up, and how staff spoke with patients.
+Staff we spoke with reception staff who were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were friendly, responsive and helpful.
-We saw that staff treated patients with respect, were polite, accomodating and caring at the reception desk and over the telephone.
+Patients commented positively that staff were welcoming, caring and thoughtful.
+We saw that staff treated patients with respect, were polite, respectful and sensitive at the reception desk and over the telephone.

-Nervous patients said staff were caring and understanding.
+Nervous patients said staff were compassionate and understanding.